nickswalker/BubblesView/README.md

 ## License

-BubbleViewController is available under the MIT license.
+BubblesView is available under the MIT license.
 See the LICENSE file for more info.